GPT-5.4 Prompting Guide

 Unstructured prompts that worked in GPT-5.1 or 5.2 may produce inconsistent results in GPT-5.4.

-Personality Controls
+Personality controls

 GPT-5.4 supports a cleaner separation between persistent personality and per-response controls.
 This is particularly useful for Synthflow agents that need consistent tone across long calls: